Home Wole Soyinka Biography, Wife, Family, Age, Net Worth

 Early Literary Career And Theatre Work

-That same year, his play A Dance of the Forests was selected as the official drama for Nigeria’s independence celebrations and premiered in Lagos on 1 October 1960.
+That same year, Nigeria selected his play A Dance of the Forests as the official drama for independence celebrations.
+It premiered in Lagos on 1 October 1960.

 Far from being celebratory, the play offered a biting critique of political elites and historical amnesia, signalling Soyinka’s refusal to romanticise power.